-During the past year of budgeting, we’ve found a lot of ways to save money.
+During the past two years of budgeting, we’ve found a lot of frugal living tips to trim down our monthly expenses list.
 There’s no lack of ways to save money on a tight budget.
 Finding smart money saving tips is the easy part.

-The hard part about budgeting is really about making the mental adjustment to changing your spending.
+The hard part about budgeting is really about making the mental adjustment to changing your spending and to consistently use those personal expense tracker app or monthly budget worksheet.

 No matter what your “why” is, just identifying it helps with prioritizing what’s important.

 If you don’t have a budget, you need to create one as soon as possible.
-It’s the only way you’ll learn how to how to manage and save money.
+It’s the only way you’ll learn how to how to save money quickly and manage it long term.
 Without one, you’ll never know where you money is going, and you won’t know where you can cut extra expenses.

 1. We switched our cellphone from Verizon to StraightTalk.